 Perform a 20% water change every week to ensure that the ammonia, nitrates and nitrite levels stay under control.
 Make sure you only add dechlorinated water to your tank after performing water changes.

 Cories are timid and will not get aggressive even if threatened.
-Keeping peaceful fish species is recommended as it will help to make them feel secure and keep them healthier.
+Keeping peaceful fish species is recommended because it will help make them feel secure and keep them healthier.

-A few great tank mates for Cories are:
+A few great tank mates for Corydoras Catfish are:

-Avoid keeping Cichlids and Barbs with Cories as they can become aggressive or nip the Cories.
+Avoid keeping Cichlids and Barbs with Cories as they can become aggressive or nip your Cories.

-While buying a Cory Catfish, check them carefully.
+While buying a Corydoras Catfish, check them carefully.
 A healthy fish will be active, bottom-dwelling, have undamaged fins, clear eyes and will have bright coloration on their skin.

 Most diseases in fish are due to poor water quality and maintaining stable water conditions will ensure your fish is healthy.

-Like other bottom-dwelling fish, the Cory Catfish are natural scavengers.
-They will always look for dead plants or uneaten food on the tank bottom to eat.
-They should also be fed with the other fish as waste materials should not be their only source of food.
+Like other bottom-dwelling fish, the Corydoras Catfish are natural scavengers.
+They will always look for dead plants or uneaten food at the bottom of the tank to eat.
+They should also be fed with the other fish because waste materials should not be their only source of food.
 Cories are omnivores and need to be fed regular fish food to keep healthy.

-They can be fed algae flakes or algae wafers, pellets and bottom feeder tablets.
-You may feed them bloodworms as an occasional treat.
-If you plan to breed fish you should know that Cories tend to eat the eggs of other fish species.
+They like to be fed algae flakes or algae wafers, pellets and bottom feeder tablets.
+Bloodworms can be given to them as an occasional treat.
+If you plan to breed any of your fish you should know that Cories tend to eat the eggs of other fish species.

 They should be fed once a day and should be no more than what they can eat within 5 minutes.

 Because they release this chemical when they feel threatened, it is not recommended to add the bag water used to transport them.
-The Cory may have released the toxin into the bag water while feeling stressed inside the bag.
+Your new Cory may have released the toxin into the bag water while feeling stressed inside the transport bag.
 Adding this water could cause other fish in the tank to become sick.

 Sometimes the Cories will rise to the surface of the tank to breathe in air.
 Many fish do this in the wild to breathe oxygen but in captivity, it could be a result of poor water quality.
 For Cories this behavior is normal and does not really mean there is insufficient oxygen in the water.
-There should be a concern only if the behavior becomes frequent.
+There should be a concern only if they do this frequently.
 In this case, the water conditions need to be checked and corrective measures should be taken, if required.